 Cancellations and Postponements of Wedding Services

-Due to the onset of the Coronavirus pandemic, and the measures taken to prevent the spread of the disease, many couples have already had to postpone or cancel their 2020 weddings.
-With uncertainty over when we will see a return to larger weddings, couples, venues and suppliers have been seeking guidance on the law regarding cancellations and postponements.
+Due to the onset of the Coronavirus pandemic, and the measures taken to prevent the spread of the disease, many couples had to postpone or cancel their 2020 weddings.
+Whilst we now have roadmaps that give us an idea of when we can hope to see a return to larger weddings, this is still dependent on data, meaning that couples, venues and suppliers may still be seeking guidance on the law regarding cancellations and postponements.

 If you decided to postpone

 Regardless of when your wedding is, you can come to a voluntary agreement with your venue and suppliers as an alternative to cancellation.
 In most cases, couples and venues agreed to postpone the date, in which case you don’t need to read any further.
-Postponing is by far the most helpful approach couples can take, minimising their own financial risk and helping the wider wedding economy.
+Postponing is by far the most helpful approach you can take, minimising or eliminating any financial risk and helping the wider wedding economy.

-Those weddings after 30th September that are significantly impacted by the restrictions would also be considered to be “frustrated” contracts.
-This would be the case if, for example, a key part of the wedding such as the evening reception could not go ahead or you are only allowed much lower numbers.
+Any weddings immediately following lockdown that are significantly impacted by the restrictions would also be considered to be “frustrated” contracts.
+This would be the case if, for example, a key part of the wedding such as the evening reception could not go ahead, or you are only allowed much lower numbers.
+Now that we have a clearer picture on restrictions and dates, it is easier to see whether your plans will be affected.

-If you choose to go ahead, the CMA suggest that, to avoid the risk of a breach of contract for the service not being supplied as contracted, businesses should offer a refund of the part of the service not supplied.
-This can be agreed between the parties.
+If you choose to go ahead, the CMA suggest that, to avoid the risk of a breach of contract for the service not being supplied as contracted, businesses should offer a refund of the part of the service not supplied, as agreed between the parties.
+However, this is unlikely to be a workable solution where businesses have calculated prices based on economies of scale, such as for marquees, catering, cakes and flowers, or for those where there are no reductions in their cost to supply their service to less guests, such as photographers, DJs, bands and hire-only venues.

 If you choose to cancel